dgiunchi/UnityCrowdVR/GuidelineNavMesh/README.md

     2.c) The NavMesh Prefab is NavMesh_Simulation

-    2.d) Speed is the multiplication factor to the capturedeltatime.
-Increasing it, increase the speed of the simulation.
+    2.d) Capture Speed is the multiplication factor to the capturedeltatime.
+Increasing it, increase the time between different frames (base value is 0.0139... around 72fps).
 If navmesh agent speed need to be modified, change it in prefab.

     NavMesh_Simulation prefab is a classic capsule object with a NavMeshAgent (refer to Unity documentation) ![Unity View](https://github.com/dgiunchi/UnityCrowdVR/blob/master/GuidelineNavMesh/figure03_NavMeshPrefab.png?raw=true)